intel/neural-compressor/docs/distributed.md

       root: /path/to/dataset
 ```

-In user's code, pass the yaml file to LPOT, and LPOT internally wrap the dataloader for the distributed training.
+In user's code, pass the yaml file to Neural Compressor components, in which it constructs the real dataloader for the distributed training.
 The example codes are as following:

 ```
-from lpot.experimental import Quantization, common quantizer = Quantization(yaml_file)
+from neural_compressor.experimental import Quantization, common quantizer = Quantization(yaml_file)
 quantizer.model = common.Model(model)
 q_model = quantizer()